klewic/TuneBot/README.md

 the time.
 At the moment, the TuneBot NoteGenerator ignores the random input provided thus models tend to converge to a single song.
-However, I've generated a variety of models that each produce a distinct, relatively nice sounding tune (I've included four of the generated songs in the root dir of this project - give 'em a listen!).
+However, I've generated a variety of models that each produce a distinct, relatively nice sounding tune (I've included four of the generated songs in the root directory of this project - give 'em a listen!).
 I have some ideas for improving upon the GAN's that will likely come with a rewrite of everything in Pytorch (Tensorflow just wasn't cutting it for an experimental project like this).

-To give a rough overview of the struction of this project:
+To give a rough overview of the structure of this project:
 The GAN's used to build the models for generating meter and notes can be found in the Generate_Meter and Generate_Notes directories.
 You can play a tune via the PlayClip.py file in the root directory which calls upon MeterGenerator.py